cloudfour/guides/css/README.md

 ### Directory Structure

-This structure was adapted from [Sass Guidelines: The 7-1 Pattern], and represents the organization of different types of style sheets, and also the sequential order in which they should be applied.
+This structure is an adaptation of [Sass Guidelines: The 7-1 Pattern].
+It represents the organization of different types of style sheets, and the order they should follow.

 <pre>
 ├── base